mzazon/awesome-cloud-projects/azure/secure-iot-edge-analytics-percept-sphere/secure-iot-edge-analytics-percept-sphere.md

 6. **Deploy Stream Analytics Query for Edge Analytics**:

    Stream Analytics queries enable real-time data transformation, aggregation, and anomaly detection using SQL-like syntax.
-This step implements business logic to process sensor data from both Azure Sphere and Azure Percept devices, detecting anomalies and calculating key performance indicators.
+This step implements business logic to process sensor data from both Azure Sphere and Azure IoT Edge devices, detecting anomalies and calculating key performance indicators.
 The query processes data in real-time and triggers alerts when thresholds are exceeded.

    ```bash
    # Create Stream Analytics transformation query